 The buy-and-hold strategy is used for long-term investments, but trading is for short-term gains.
 Many things can happen in the crypto market at any given time.
 This means that the prices of assets can go up and down a lot in the short term.

 If you want to be a good trader, you must be able to think analytically and use technical skills.
-You’ll need to look at market charts to see how the assets on the list are doing so that you can make accurate predictions about how much their rate will rise or fall.
+You’ll need to look at the market charts to see how the assets on the list are doing so that you can make accurate predictions about how much their rate will rise or fall.

 When you trade, you can either take a long or short position, depending on whether you think the price of an asset will go up or down.
 Even if the crypto market is going up or down, you can still make money.

 Yield farming is the technique of maximizing returns via decentralized finance (DeFi).
-Users can lend or borrow bitcoin on a DeFi platform, and in exchange for their services, they can earn cryptocurrency.
+Users can lend or borrow Bitcoin on a DeFi platform, and in exchange for their services, they can earn cryptocurrency.

 Farmers that desire to boost their yield production might use more complicated strategies to achieve their goals.
 Users might continually transfer their cryptos between several lending platforms to maximize their profits.

 Staking is the simplest method to earn money through cryptocurrency.
-Holding bitcoin in an account and allowing it to generate interest and fees while the funds are committed to blockchain validators is the most common way to go about this process.
+Holding Bitcoin in an account and allowing it to generate interest and fees while the funds are committed to blockchain validators is the most common way to go about this process.
 Stakeholders get a portion of the gas fees produced when blockchain validators assist transactions.

 Frequently Asked Questions